theronlizemari-ops/portfolio/README.md

 The task_manager project is to show my Python programming skills.

-The book-clerk task showcases basic SQLite commands.
+The book_clerk task showcases basic SQLite commands.

-The EDA report illustrates data analysis and visualisations using pandas, NumPy and Tableau.
+The EDA_report illustrates data analysis and visualisations using pandas, NumPy and Tableau.